Nicotous1/ChinaPollution/README.md

 ## Your submission

 Add your own submission with the same structure as the starting kit in the folder submissions.
+Your FeatureExtractor and Regressor must implement the mandatory methods and inherit the same classes than the starting kit.
 Then, test your submission with the command:

 ``
 $ ramp_test_submission --submission your_submission
 ``

 Your model will be trained with a cross-validation process with 5 folds.
-On each fold, the Root Mean Squared Error (rmse), the coefficient of determination (r2) and the explained variance will be computed on the different sets.
+On each fold, some metrics will be computed on the different sets.

 ## Help